Revature-Tech-Support/TechSupport_frontend/README.md

 Special thanks to:
 - Samuel Omole of freeCodeCamp
 - Subhransu Maharana of dev.to
-- Mehrab Rahman's Java Reactive batch
+- Mehrab's Java Reactive batch

 ## Getting Started